marielle-lopez/_nology/javascript/async-await/README.md

 ```

 This is where `Promise.all()` and `Promise.allSettled()` comes into play.
 You pass in an array of promises and they are processed in parallel.
 This is possible due to the event loop.

+If you see yourself using `await` inside of a loop, you'll probably want to use `Promise.all()` in your circumstance.

 ```js
 async function greetSomePeople(...people) {